KxSystems/ml/docs/clustering/algos.md

 returns a dictionary containing information collected during the fitting process (`modelInfo`) along with a projection of the prediction function to use on new data (`predict`).

-???
-"Result dictionary"
+> **Result dictionary**
+>

-	All relevant information needed to evaluate the model is contained within `modelInfo`.
+> All relevant information needed to evaluate the model is contained within `modelInfo`.
 This includes
+>

-	-   `data`      – original data used to fit the model
+> -   `data`      – original data used to fit the model
-	-   `inputs`    – original input parameters to the fitted model
+> -   `inputs`    – original input parameters to the fitted model
-	-   `clust`     – cluster index each data point belongs to
+> -   `clust`     – cluster index each data point belongs to
-	-   `exemplars` – indices of the exemplar points
+> -   `exemplars` – indices of the exemplar points
+>

-	The predict functionality is contained within the `predict` key.
+> The predict functionality is contained within the `predict` key.
-    This function takes a point matrix argument and returns the predicted clusters of the new data.
+> This function takes a point matrix argument and returns the predicted clusters of the new data.

 ```q
 q)show data:2 10#20?10.